Marvel Super Heroes: The Heroic Role-Playing Game: Publication history

 TSR produced the game under license from Marvel.
-Under Kevin and Brian Blume, TSR had been in tight competition for a license to Marvel Comics superheroes in the early 1980s; other contenders for the license included companies such as Fantasy Games Unlimited, Games Workshop and Mayfair Games.
-TSR was ultimately able to prevail because of their top position in the industry and their pre-existing relationship with Marvel.
-TSR hid the license as long as they could, using the internal codename "Boot Hill revision" to refer to the project, which was eventually released as Marvel Super Heroes (1984).
+Kevin and Brian Blume guided TSR in the early 1980s to compete for a Marvel Comics license against companies such as Fantasy Games Unlimited, Games Workshop and Mayfair Games, and TSR ultimately used its top industry position and existing relationship with Marvel to obtain the license; TSR referred to this project as "Boot Hill revision" to conceal this license as long as possible, and they were able to release the role-playing game Marvel Super Heroes (1984).

 Marvel Super Heroes: The Heroic Role-Playing Game was written by Jeff Grubb and Steve Winter, with a scenario by Bruce Nesmith, and was published by TSR, Inc., in 1984 as a boxed set containing a 48-page book, two 16-page books, cardboard counters, a color map, and dice.